-Last time I discussed the common misperception that impact causes overuse injuries.
+Last time I discussed the common misperception that impact causes injuries.

 Today, I’m going to show you the critical link in the chain describing the real instant of vulnerability.
 It’s actually pretty obvious when you think about it (kind of like you always find your car keys in the last place you look)…vulnerability occurs when your entire body weight is supported by a planted foot.

 As you can see above, the knee joint torques and forces reach the top long after the impact arrows.
 Rather, at around 10-20% of the gait cycle, the foot becomes fully planted.
 Here is where the knee joint torques and forces reach their maximum.
-And indeed, it is these peak torques and forces, not the small ones at impact, that relate to the development and progression of knee osteoarthritis.
+And indeed, it is these peak torques and forces, not the small ones at impact, that relate to knee osteoarthritis.

 I cannot say this enough, as it goes against the marketing spin of billions: peak stresses and strains associated with injury occur when the foot is fully planted.